GoogleCloudPlatform/cloud-ops-sandbox/website/content/en/docs/User Guide/Learn Ops Management/cloud_monitoring.md

 ![image](/docs/images/user-guide/21-metrics-explorer.png)

-This chart uses the  metric type `custom.googleapis.com/opencensus/grpc.io/client/completed_rpcs` (display name: "OpenCensus/grpc.io/client/completed_rpcs" ), and filters on the `grpc_client_status` label to keep only those time series where the label's value equal "OK".
+This chart uses the metric type `custom.googleapis.com/opencensus/grpc.io/client/completed_rpcs` (display name: "OpenCensus/grpc.io/client/completed_rpcs" ), and filters on the `grpc_client_status` label to only keep time series where the label value equals "OK".

 The following example displays results where the `grpc_client_status` is not "OK" (e.g. PERMISSION_DENIED) and where the `grpc_client_method` does not include "google", i.e. errors from application services.